poldavezac/BokehServer.jl/docs/src/index.md

 ## Themes

-Themes provided by *bokeh python* are also available here.
+Themes provided by [Bokeh](https://docs.bokeh.org/en/latest/index.html) are also available here.

 One can set either a global theme or one specific to a document: